How would you like permission to skip school for the rest of your life as a student?

 Remember, there are no differences as such.
 Everything is part of the world.
 And as long as that is true, everything in the world is part of you.
 And that means everything and everyone applies to you and your life.

-If you don’t like reading, you can also watch biographies.
+If you don’t like reading or care to develop a re-reading strategy, you can also watch biographies.
 And for a super-interesting exercise, you can pick a single actor and watch as many films starring that person as possible in chronological order.

 You can choose actors who are good at portraying different characteristics and actors who just seem to be playing themselves over and over.

 Either way, you’ll notice patterns of consistency and difference.
 And like a wine expert, you’ll start experiencing all kinds of different shades of flavor you never noticed before.